Asset-Based / Asset Depletion Loans

 - Asset levels in the verified accounts are expected to be consistent and sustained

-How Do I Apply for an Asset Depletion Loan?
+How Do I Apply for an Asset-Based Loan?

-It’s important to note that these are just the basics as far as understanding how this type of alternative funding works and why it may be a good avenue for your unique borrowing needs.
-There are certain requirements and only a certain percentage of your assets are counted.
-For this reason, it’s important to choose a lender that has experience with an asset depletion mortgage to help you better understand these requirements, regulations and other steps you’ll need to follow in order to get qualified and approved.
+It’s important to note that these are just the basics for understanding how this type of alternative funding works and why it may be a good avenue for your unique borrowing needs.
+In addition, there are specific requirements, and only a certain percentage of your assets are counted.
+For this reason, it’s important to choose a lender that has experience with an asset depletion mortgage to help you better understand these requirements, regulations, and other steps you’ll need to follow in order to get qualified and approved.

 Our helpful, friendly home loan experts are ready to serve and work hard to get you the best deal by taking the time to understand your unique situation.